Skip to main content

 Cordova SDK FAQ

-This FAQ addresses common issues encountered when integrating the AppTrove SDK into Cordova applications, focusing on Android compatibility, build errors, and Cordova-specific problems.
+This FAQ addresses common issues encountered when integrating the Apptrove SDK into Cordova applications, focusing on Android compatibility, build errors, and Cordova-specific problems.

 Android Compatibility Issues